Ivanka, Kushner made $82m last year

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ivanka Trump reported $3.9 million from her stake in the Trump International Hotel in Washington, as well as more than $2 million in severance pay from the Trump Organisation, the Washington Post said, citing financial disclosure forms released on Monday.
+Ivanka Trump reported $3.9 million from her stake in the Trump International Hotel in Washington, as well as more than $2 million in severance pay from the Trump Organization, the Washington Post said, citing financial disclosure forms released Monday.

-Ivanka Trump reported $3.9 million from her stake in the Trump International Hotel in Washington, as well as more than $2 million in severance pay from the Trump Organisation, the Washington Post said, citing financial disclosure forms released on Monday.
+Ivanka Trump reported $3.9 million from her stake in the Trump International Hotel in Washington, as well as more than $2 million in severance pay from the Trump Organization, the Washington Post said, citing financial disclosure forms released Monday.

 Comments